What does a Endoscopy Technician do?

 How long does it take to become a Endoscopy Technician?

 The journey to becoming an Endoscopy Technician involves several steps.
-First, a person needs a high school diploma or GED.
-This is the basic requirement.
-After high school, the next step is to complete a specialized training program.
+First, a person needs to complete a high school diploma or GED.
+This is the foundation for any future education.
+Next, they should enroll in a post-secondary program.
 These programs can last from a few months to two years.
-They teach students about the tools and techniques used in endoscopy.
+They offer both classroom learning and hands-on training.
+This training covers important topics like patient care and the use of endoscopy equipment.

 Endoscopy Technician Job Description Sample